 Some early evidence suggests that mAb treatment can reduce the amount of the SARS-CoV-2 virus (which causes COVID-19) in a person's system.
 This amount is known as viral load.
 Having a lower viral load means you may have milder symptoms thereby decreasing the chance of you needing to stay in the hospital.

-The FDA has granted Emergency Use Approvals (EUAs) for several mAb treatments: etesevimab and bamlanivimab, REGEN-COV (casirivimab and imdevimab), bebtelovimab, and sotrovimab.
+The FDA had granted Emergency Use Approvals (EUAs) for several mAb treatments: etesevimab and bamlanivimab (BAM/ETE), REGEN-COV (casirivimab and imdevimab), bebtelovimab, and sotrovimab.
 Each of these treatments have lost authorization due to their ineffectiveness against the Omicron variant:

 Visit the FDA page Know Your Treatment Options for COVID-19 page to learn more.

 How effective are mAb treatments?

 Currently, mAb treatments for people with COVID-19 are only approved by the FDA for emergency use, but data show they are successful in reducing the chance of severe disease, hospitalization and death by 70 percent, and the treatment shortens the duration of symptoms by an average of four days.